 For centuries, there was one way to have a baby, and that was a vaginal birth.
-Fortunately for today’s mothers and babies, 21st-century medicine offers other methods for childbirth that can help ensure safe, healthy delivery.
+Fortunately for today’s mothers and babies, 21st-century medicine offers other methods for childbirth that can help ensure a safe, healthy delivery.
 The C-section or cesarean delivery method involves the surgical removal of the baby.
-Another option is a vaginal birth after cesarean or VBAC.
+Another option is a vaginal birth after a cesarean or VBAC.
 To help you prepare for the delivery of your newborn, we’ll outline these three methods and address the process for each style of childbirth.

 A vaginal birth takes place when the baby is born through the birth canal.
 Most pregnant women should plan for vaginal birth unless there is a medical reason not to.
 Planning for a vaginal birth can be tricky.
 While you will know your due date, you may go into labor at any time.
 However, typically spontaneous usually begins between 37 to 41 weeks of the pregnancy.